ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 #### test:startServiceSkeleton(string packageName, string swaggerFilePath) (boolean isSuccessful)

-Start a service skeleton from a given Swagger definition in the given ballerina package.
+Start a service skeleton from a given Swagger definition in the given Ballerina package.
 If it is successful returns true else returns false or throws an exception.
 For example:

 ```ballerina
 boolean isSuccessful =  test:startServiceSkeleton("petstore.service.skeleton", "/tmp/petstore.yaml");
 ```

-When the tests are executing service skeleton related ballerina definition will be generated and started.
+When the tests are executing service skeleton related Ballerina definition will be generated and started.
 Host names, ports you have defined in the Swagger definition will be used when starting the service.
 You can then invoke this service skeleton using a HTTP client endpoint, just like a normal Ballerina service.

 #### test:stopServiceSkeleton (string packageName)